ing-bank/zkflow/docs/design-multiple-commands.md

 }

 /**
- * The user should define this extension property somewhere it can be found by ZKFlow */ val TokenContract.Command.Issue.commandMetadata: CircuitMetaData get() = commandMetadata {
+ * The user should define this extension property on the companion object of one of the ZKCommands that are in the same transaction.
+Most likely place is the the command that has the ZKTransactionMetaData
+ */
+val TokenContract.Command.Issue.commandMetadata: ZKCommandMetadata
+    get() = commandMetadata {
         /**
          * This command (and therefore its associated tx components) is not private.
 This means no Zinc contract rules need exist for it: it will be ignore by the Zinc circuit for everything, except Merkle tree calculation.
 For the Merkle tree calculation and fixed witness size it is still necessary to define the size of all components for this command, same as for private commands.